 Our Admission Committee takes a holistic approach to admission.
-We consider all aspects of an applicant’s file including grades, teacher recommendations, test scores and parent/guardian and student interviews.
+We consider all aspects of an applicant’s file including transcripts, teacher and administrator recommendations, a graded writing sample, and parent/guardian and student interviews.

 Masters is a community built on academic excellence, integrity and social concern.
-Whether you are a budding mathematician, pre-professional musician or collegiate-bound athlete, Masters asks its students to be active participants across all facets of the School.
+Whether a student is a budding mathematician, pre-professional musician or collegiate-bound athlete, Masters asks every student to be an active participant in all facets of school life.